Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 It’s safe to say that no matter where you are in Toronto there is a good chance you will be able to see the iconic CN Tower.

-One of the top things to do in Toronto, pun intended!
+The CN Tower is one of the top things to do in Toronto, pun intended!

 This observation deck is located in the heart of the city and stretches almost 555 meters high above the city and is the perfect place to get some spectacular panoramic views.